 Automation prices apply to each piece that is sorted under 235.6.0 into the corresponding qualifying groups:

-c.
-Groups of fewer than 150 pieces in origin 3-digit/scheme trays and pieces in AADC trays qualify for the AADC price.
-Pieces placed in mixed AADC trays in lieu of AADC overflow trays under 235.6.5 are eligible for the AADC prices.
+- Groups of fewer than 150 pieces in AADC origin and pieces placed in mixed AADC trays in lieu of AADC overflow trays under 235.6.5 are eligible for the AADC prices.

-a.
-Pieces in 5-digit bundles of 10 or more pieces qualify for the 5-digit price.
+- Pieces in 5-digit bundles of 10 or more pieces qualify for the 5-digit price.
 Preparation to qualify for the 5-digit price is optional and need not be done for all 5-digit destinations.

-a.
-Groups of 90 or more pieces in 5-digit trays qualify for the 5-digit price.
+- Groups of 90 or more pieces in 5-digit trays qualify for the 5-digit price.
 Preparation to qualify for the 5-digit price is optional and need not be done for all 5-digit destinations.

-c.
-Groups of fewer than 90 pieces in origin 3-digit trays and all pieces in ADC trays qualify for the ADC price.
+- Groups of fewer than 90 pieces in origin 3-digit trays and all pieces in ADC trays qualify for the ADC price.

 To qualify for automation prices, addresses must be sufficiently complete to enable matching to the current USPS ZIP+4 Product when used with current CASS-certified address matching software.
 Standardized address elements are not required.
 Any barcode that appears on a mailpiece claimed at an automation price must be the correct barcode for the corresponding delivery address on the piece.